KonradOstrowskii/PasswordManager/README.md

 # PasswordManager
 This password manager allows you to save the page, user and password, then it hashes and saves them into the database.
-It also got password generator which generate password from 15 random ascii characters.

 With first login User need too choose  Master Pasword , and will  get RecoveryKey in case Master Password is gone.